HuiyangYu/HFKReads/README.md

 To filter out low-quality reads only, the default '-m 2' parameter should change to '-m 1'.

 ### 3.4 Other options
-The '-A' parameter outputs quality values in fastq format, while the default is to output files in fasta format.\n The '-c' parameter compresses the output file, and by default, the output file is uncompressed.
+The '-A' parameter outputs quality values in fastq format, while the default is to output files in fasta format.

+The '-c' parameter compresses the output file, and by default, the output file is uncompressed.

 ## 4. License